AI experts sharing free tutorials to accelerate your business.

 Purpose

-Turn field inspection photos and notes into a professional, structured inspection report with section-by-section findings, condition ratings, photo references, and prioritized recommendations — suitable for homeowner presentation, insurance documentation, or real estate transactions.
+Turn field inspection photos and notes into a professional, structured inspection report with section-by-section findings, condition ratings, photo references, and prioritized recommendations — suitable for homeowner presentation, insurance documentation, real estate transactions, or commercial property-manager capital planning.

 When to Use